dhutapratama/docs/blade.md

 <a name="escaping-attribute-rendering"></a>
 #### Escaping Attribute Rendering

-Since some JavaScript frameworks such as Alpine.js also use colon-prefixed attributes, you may use a double colon (`::`) prefix to inform Blade that the attribute is not a PHP expression.
+Since some JavaScript frameworks such as Alpine.js also use colon-prefixed attributes, you may use a double colon (`::`) prefix to inform Blade that the attribute is not a GO expression.
 For example, given the following component:

 ```blade
 <x-button ::class="{ danger: isDeleting }">